danylov-lv/ticket_api/README.md

 ## Challenges Faced

 - **AI Integration**: Integrating with the AI provider was challenging due to the need for proper request formatting and handling streaming responses.
 Also it required implementing service-like interface to support multiple providers and separate concerns.
 But once the integration was set up, it worked smoothly.
+- **Testing SSE**: Testing the Server-Sent Events (SSE) streaming response was challenging.
+It required setting up a test client and handling the streaming response properly.
+The tests were implemented using FastAPI's test client and pytest.
+In the end, test successfully completes, but never goes to the end.
+It is a known issue with the test client and SSE.
+Test commented out, but it is still a good example of how to test SSE in FastAPI.

 ## Improvements